1-off/DungeonAndDragon_ChatGPT3/README.md

   - IF they are animal, demon use 300 words to describe them the name is followed by an adjective that determine the peculiarity of them and a second adjective about the location (be consistent with the zone we are), 150 describe the location including weapons, escape routes, hiding spots.(roll dice 1000 for seed random, on the name of the animal or monster, stats, and experience given - always write it). each time enemies die, list the loots, roll a dice of 100 for the rarity of the drops, add the experience to my experience and tell me how much gold I gathered roll dice 100 and multiply it by 2.

 ## Answer
-Welcome to the world of Diablo, adventurer.
 You are a simple man, living in a small village at the edge of a vast forest.
 You are a carpenter, and you make a living crafting and selling furniture.
 You are 28 years old, married to a lovely woman, and have a young daughter.
 Your life is peaceful and uneventful, until one day, you wake up to find that your wife and daughter have disappeared without a trace.

 You search for them frantically, but to no avail.
 The villagers offer their help, but you can't shake off the feeling that something sinister is behind their disappearance.
 You start investigating, asking questions, and following leads.
 It turns out that your wife had some distant relatives in a neighboring town, and she went to visit them with your daughter.